firefish111/dusk/README.md

-# dusk
+# Dusk

+This is **the** package manager for [The Night Programming language](https://github.com/DynamicSquid/night).
-The [Night](https://github.com/DynamicSquid/night) package manager.
-It provides a seamless interface for configuring and managing packages.
+This provides a seamless interface for configuring and managing packages.

-## To Use
+## Features

 Here are the current features: